Vatsallavari/BITSCTF/README.md

-Here is a **GitHub README** write-up for your repository containing the scripts:

----

-# 🔥 BITS-CTF Scripts Collection
+# 🔥 CTF Scripts Collection - **Finders Keepers Challenge**

 This repository contains a set of **Capture The Flag (CTF) challenge scripts** used to solve various security and cryptographic challenges.
 Each script is specialized for a unique challenge scenario, from **radio signal analysis** to **minesweeper automation**, **obfuscated string decryption**, **cookie prediction**, and **network-based authentication bypass**.

+Additionally, this repository includes a **steganography-based challenge** called **"Finders Keepers"**, which involves extracting hidden data from images and audio files using various forensic techniques.

 ## 📜 Table of Contents